ajfisher/building-droids-with-js/slides2.md

 Notes:

-Why use JavaScript compared to some other high level language.
+So why use JavaScript compared to some other high level language.

 For me it really comes down to two things:

-* JavaScript's inherent event handling
+* JavaScript's event handling

-* JavaScript's dynamic object prototyping
+* JavaScript's prototypes

 ---